neg-0/dod-fitness/backend_docs/security.md

 ## Conclusion

-Implementing these security measures will help ensure that the DoD Fitness App Backend Service meets high security standards.
+Implementing these security measures will help ensure that Atlas Backend Service meets high security standards.
 Regular security assessments and updates to this security strategy are crucial to maintaining a strong security posture in the face of evolving threats.